DMcDonough26/darts_scoring/README.md

 ** 2/1/2022 I've added a play-against-the-computer mode where you can specify the desired level of opposition for Legs, Golf, X01, and Cricket

+** August 2022 - Streamlined menu, added undo functionality to training mode and cutthroat, fixed bug in multiple mode for games eligible for training, added error message or exception handling, enhanced scratch bringback functionality for cutthroat.

 ## How to use
 The program is admittedly not super intuitive, so I've included some detailed instructions on how to use